 - Criteria Requirements

-Students must maintain a minimum grade point average based on the number of credit hours attempted at VSCC (including remedial, developmental and learning support classes).
+Maintain a minimum grade point average based on the number of credit hours attempted at VSCC (including remedial, developmental and learning support classes).
 Transfer credits and the grades received in those courses are not considered in this GPA calculation.
-The following cart outlines the cumulative GPA a student who is receiving Title IV funding must maintain according to the number of institution combined GPA hours attempted:
+The following chart outlines the cumulative GPA which Title IV funded recipients must maintain according to the number of institution combined GPA hours attempted:

 Associates Degree GPA Requirements: